USF-HII/usf-hii.github.io/pages/labdata-standard.md

 # Labdata Standard (Draft)

-*We will be introducing a Provider Airlock shortly, an intermediary location providing a "vacuum" (immutable-space) between a Provider Inbox and a Provider Repository.*
+*We will be introducing a Provider Airlock shortly, an intermediary location providing a "vacuum" (immutable, time-locked space) between a Provider Inbox and a Provider Repository.*

 ## Purpose